-- 3. Following a bulk transfer from the British Steel Pension Scheme (the BSPS) and its entering into a PPF assessment period, the BSPS changed its name to the OBSPS.
-Simultaneously, the Trustee was replaced by Open Trustees.
-The Trustee was the trustee at the time of the actions complained of.
-Open Trustees, as the current OBSPS trustee, has been included as a respondent. - 4.
-Mr N's complaint was previously considered and was deemed to be materially similar to Mr A's case, PO-16970.
+- 4. Following a bulk transfer from the British Steel Pension Scheme (the BSPS) and its entering into a PPF assessment period, the BSPS changed its name to the OBSPS. - 5.
+The Ombudsman considered Mr N's complaint and deemed it to be materially similar to Mr A's case, PO-16970 (the Lead Complaint).
 Mr A's group contained 123 associated complaints, one of which was Mr N's.
 Mr A complained that the Trustee amended the CETV calculation basis resulting in significantly higher CETVs after his transfer had been completed, without informing him it would be changing the calculation basis.
-Mr A argued that the change should have been made at an earlier date, which meant the CETV he received was incorrect. - 5.
-Mr A's complaint was determined on 13 January 2020.
-The Determination explains the reasons why Mr A's complaint was not upheld and can be found on my Office's website.
-Where Mr N's complaint overlaps, those points will not be repeated but reference will be made to the Determination of Mr A's case.
+Mr A argued that the change should have been made at an earlier date and, therefore, the CETV he received was incorrect. - 6.
+The Ombudsman determined Mr A's complaint on 13 January 2020 (the Determination).
+The reasoning set out in the Determination explains why the Ombudsman did not uphold Mr A's complaint and can be found on our website.
+Where Mr N's complaint overlaps, those points will not be repeated but reference will be made to the Ombudsman's Determination of Mr A's case.

-- 6. The majority of the complaints within Mr A's group were discontinued following the Determination of Mr A's case, on the basis that they were materially similar and so the outcome would be identical. - 7.
+- 7. The majority of the complaints within Mr A's group were discontinued following the determination of Mr A's case, on the basis that they were materially similar and therefore the outcome would be identical. - 8.
 Mr N has claimed his complaint is different to Mr A's, so should be considered separately.
-He has argued that as his transfer completed much later than Mr A's, the Trustee would have known about the proposed changes at that point and should have informed him. - 8.
-Paragraphs 9 to 15 below, provide a brief timeline of events relating to Mr N's complaint. - 9.
-On 25 November 2016, Mr N requested a transfer quotation. - 10.
-On 29 November 2016, he was supplied with an illustration quoting a guaranteed CETV of £336,943.92. - 11.
-He completed and returned his paperwork and on 2 February 2017, his transfer value was paid to his chosen receiving scheme, the Standard Life SIPP. - 12.
-In March 2017, the Trustee decided it would amend the CETV calculation basis.
-This change took effect from 1 April 2017.
-The background to this decision has been explained in paragraphs 36 to 62 of the Determination PO-16970.
-This is replicated in the Appendix for ease of reference.
-References to appendices within paragraphs 36 to 62 are references to appendices to the Determination PO-16970. - 13.
-Following this decision, the Trustee wrote to members who had requested a CETV but had yet to be paid.
-It gave them the opportunity to abort any pending transfers and receive a new CETV, calculated in accordance with the new transfer basis. - 14.
+He said: - When he was provided with his CETV, he was told that they were final figures.
+The change in CETV calculation basis, which came into effect on 1 April 2017, meant this was not the case. - The Trustee has said that the change in investment strategy caused the significant changes in the CETV calculation basis.
+Mr N said that he did not believe that this was the case, and the Trustee should be forced to provide evidence of this. - 9.
+Paragraphs 10 to 15 provide a brief timeline of events relating to Mr N's complaint. - 10.
+On 6 November 2016, Mr N requested a CETV quotation. - 11.
+On 10 November 2016, he was supplied with a guaranteed CETV of £207,367.55.
+He said that these figures were described as "final". - 12.
+He completed and returned his paperwork.
+Shortly afterwards, on 14 December 2016, his transfer was paid to his chosen receiving scheme, Royal London Mutual. - 13.
+In March 2017, the Trustee decided it would amend the CETV calculation basis, this change took effect from 1 April 2017.
+The background to this decision has been explained in paragraphs 36 to 62 of the Determination of PO-16970.
+This is replicated in Appendix One for ease of reference.
+References to appendices within paragraphs 36 to 62 are references to appendices to the Determination and are not replicated here. - 14.
 On 1 April 2017, the CETV calculation basis changed.
 This had the effect of increasing transfer values for the majority of members. - 15.
-Mr N raised his complaint with the Trustee on 12 July 2017.
+Mr N raised his complaint with the Trustee on 16 October 2017.